How to Make Birdseed Ornaments

 Roll Extra Seed Balls

 Make use of any extra birdseed mixture you have left after filling all your cookie cutters by rolling it into small balls or firm cakes.
 These small shapes are great for adding to a platform feeder or ground feeding area, or they can be used to fill a suet cage or similar wire or mesh feeder so that no seed will be wasted.

 Create Holes for Hanging

 Use whatever implement you have chosen as a skewer (a lollipop stick shown here) to create the holes for hanging each ornament.
 Push the skewer all the way through the mold, then press the seed firmly around the skewer.
 Locate the holes approximately 1 inch away from the ornament's edge to ensure a sturdy form.
 Wiggle the skewer slightly to be sure the hole is large enough for your string or twine and to compact the seed around the interior of the hole.

 Gently move the ornaments onto the wire cooling rack to dry.
-Let them dry for at least 6 to 8 hours, but preferably overnight or for a full day if possible.
+Let them dry for at least six to eight hours, but preferably overnight or for a full day if possible.
 Placing a small fan nearby or turning on a ceiling fan to increase air circulation will help them dry more quickly.

 String the Ornaments